kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 This structure preserves major data changes made by users belonging to an organization and the processing history of system and batch jobs for audit purposes.

-`audit_trail` manages the action type, target table and record, values before and after the change, reason for change, actor, request and session information, and target document version.
-Audit targets are identified through polymorphic references, and system or batch jobs can be recorded without a user.
+`audit_trail` manages the action type, target table and record, before and after values, reason for change, actor, request and session information, and target document or project closure request version.
+Audit targets are identified through polymorphic references, and system or batch actions can be recorded without a user.

 ### Summary of Table Roles